nikcleju/IT_LectureNotes/content/IT/SourceCoding.myst.md

 You can think of the relation between information (entropy) and code length using the analogy of water and a bottle.

-We use a code in order to represent and transfer information, just like we use a bottle to carry and store some shapeless quantity of water.
+We use a bottle to carry and store some quantity of water, but the bottle capacity must be larger or equal than the quantity of water.

+We use a code to carry and store information, and the code average length must be larger or equal than the quantity of information.

-Information is not the codewords.
-Information is a mathematical quantity implied by the random occurrence of messages, and the codewords are just means of transportation of information.
+Information is not the codewords, information is a mathematical quantity implied by the random occurrence of messages.
+The codewords are just means of transportation of information, like a bottle.

-A quantity of 1 liter of water can be carried with any bottle of size $\geq$ 1 liter, but it does not fit in any bottle smaller than this.
-Similarly, an amount of information (entropy) can be encoded with a code for which the average length is larger or equal, but does not "fit" in any code smaller than this.
 ```

 #### Efficiency and redundancy of a code